-3429 14.2.2 SIDIS Configuration
+14.2.2 SIDIS Configuration

-The SIDIS experiment will use a similar detector setup as the PVDIS experiment with the adition of more detectors.
+The SIDIS experiment will use a similar detector setup as the PVDIS experiment with the addition of more detectors.
 Scintillator planes will be used to reduce the photon background as the PVDIS baffles will be removed.
 A Heavy Gas Cerenkov and a MRPC will be added for π/K separation.
 The PVDIS crates will serve as the basis of the SIDIS DAQ, but the signals from the VTP will be sent to the SSP and GTP in an additional crate to make a coincidence trigger.
 The additional detectors will be instrumented with FADCs for the Heavy Gas Cerenkov and TDCs for the MRPC.

-Based on our current simulation, the size of each event is expected to be about 3.1 kByte including signals from all detectors.
-So the 155.5 kHz singles rate and 68 kHz coincidence rate for SIDIS 3438 3He will correspond to 482 MB/s and 210 MB/s aggregate DAQ rates over the 30 sub-crates.
+Based on current simulations, the size of each event is expected to be about 31.1 kBytes including signals from all detectors.
+So for a SIDIS 3He rate of 100 kHz (coincidences plus prescaled singles) a data rate of 3110 MB/s is expected.